Yeghro/YEGHRO_NostrLogin/ReadMe.txt

 3. Go to Settings > Nostr Login to configure relay settings

 == Changelog ==

+= 1.4 =
+* Added option to redirect users after login (to admin, home or profile page)

 = 1.3 =
 * Added option for existing Wordpress users to connect/sync their Nostr accounts from within profile profile page